-The Coalition’s Steering Committee provides regular oversight of Coalition activities and initiatives, making recommendations to the Working Group.
+The Coalition’s Steering Committee -- becoming the CCAC Board from July 2021 -- provides regular oversight of Coalition activities and initiatives, making recommendations to the Working Group.

 Tasks of the Steering Committee include making recommendations to the Working Group regarding work plans, budgets, and funding proposals, and assisting with securing Coalition funding, including contributions to the Trust Fund.

 See more information in section 4(c) of the CCAC Framework Document.

 The Steering Committee convenes monthly, and more frequently as needed, to perform their functions.

 The two Working Group Co-Chairs also jointly chair the Steering Committee.
 The other members include six country partners, two international organisations and two non-governmental organisations of Partners in the Coalition.
 Each are elected to staggered two-year terms as set out in section 4(c) of the CCAC Framework Document.

 The Coalition’s Secretariat also serves as the Secretariat to the Steering Committee and participates in that capacity.